-45. Q-If a veteran is partially unemployed and is receiving fifteen dollars per week from that employer how much can be collect under the GI Bill of Rights?
+45. Q-If a veteran is partially un-employed and is receiving fifteen dollars per week from that employer how much can he collect under the GI Bill of Rights?

 A-Any veteran earning less than twenty dollars a week is entitled to the difference between what he is making and twenty dollars per week.
-In this case the veteran would be entitled to five dollars per week in unemployment benefits.
+In this case the veteran would be entitled to five dollars per month in un-employment benefits.

-46. Q-To whom do you apply for unemployment allowances under the GI Bill of Rights?
+46. Q-To whom do you apply for un-employment allowances under the GI Bill of Rights?